celestelayne/mobile-todos-react/README.md

 </button>
 ```
 + Meteor -- a JavaScript web application *framework*
++ *Note: this app has been transferred from Meteor to Heroku / MLab*
 + ReactJS -- a JavaScript *library* for building user interfaces
 + GroundDB -- saves into localstorage